Trump’s name removed from Kennedy Center after court ruling

 Key details reported by multiple sources:

-• US District Judge Christopher Cooper ruled on May 29, 2026, that Donald Trump’s name was illegally added to the Kennedy Center and ordered its removal by June 13, 2026, midnight deadline.
+- US District Judge Christopher Cooper ruled on 29 May 2026 that Donald Trump’s name was illegally added to the Kennedy Center and ordered its removal by 12 June 2026.

-• The Kennedy Center’s board, hand-picked by Trump, voted unanimously in December 2025 to rename the venue ‘The Donald J Trump and the John F Kennedy Memorial Center for the Performing Arts’ and affixed his name to the facade.
+- The Kennedy Center’s name was officially changed to 'The Donald J Trump and the John F Kennedy Memorial Center for the Performing Arts' in December 2025.

-• The Kennedy Center’s general counsel issued a June 4, 2026, memo directing staff to remove all references to ‘Trump Kennedy Center’ from email signatures, letterheads, and branding by June 12, 2026.
+- The Kennedy Center’s general counsel issued a memo on 4 June 2026 directing staff to remove all references to 'Trump Kennedy Center' from documents.

 Points of Difference